matplotlib/CZI_2021-03_mpl/proposal.md

 validate the interface between them.
 Because the prototype is still developing rapidly, we are postponing working with a downstream partner until the API has stabilized.

+## Existing support:

+> List active and recent (previous two calendar years) financial or in-kind
+> support for the software project(s), including duration, amount in USD, and
+> source of funding.
+Include in this section any previous funding for these
+> software projects received from CZI (maximum of 250 words)

+- EOSS-0000000100, (Jan 2020 - May 2021) 1yr, 250k$, CZI
+- EOSS3-0000000149, (Jan 2021 - Jan 2022) 1yr, 250k$, CZI

+- NF small development grant (5k$ to support documentation, completed)
+- NF small development grant (3k$ to support a hosted mac mini, 3yr)

+- Google summer of code (2020, 2021) 1 full time student per summer, in-kind, Google
+- Google season of docs (2020) 2 part-time technical writers (3 and 6 months),
+  in-kind, Google